 There are many different types of agencies and ways to be of service in the community, and many different groups of people to help.
 Through YEP, we want to make sure that our students are exposed to a wide range of what is available in the community and ways that they can make a difference.
 We are here to help them with all of it!
 This is a unique opportunity for youth to be philanthropic in a leadership role while expanding their breadth of experiences and enhancing their resume for future success in organizations and leadership positions during high school, college and beyond.

-We meet once a month for business meetings, the first Thursday of the month via Zoom during COVID-19.
+We meet once a month for business meetings, the first Thursday of the month at the Prisco Community Center in Aurora.
 Students will also be asked to participate in at least one service project and one fundraising project during the year.
 The year culminates with the grantmaking portion of YEP.
 As a group, YEP members can decide how $25,000 should be allocated to local non-profits in order to create the greatest impact for youth-related causes in the Fox River Valley area.
 This amazing opportunity benefits not only our YEP members, but also the community at large.

-YEP allows youth to be involved with the community foundation, local nonprofits, gain experience with evaluating grant proposals, allocating funds, go on site visits, making decisions, meet community leaders and participate in service projects.
-Through YEP, students will learn decision making skills, the importance of community needs, conflict resolution, leadership and planning skills, fundraising skills, advocacy, and cultivating relationships.
+YEP allows youth to be involved with the community foundation and local nonprofits and gain experience evaluating grant proposals, attending site visits, making decisions, allocating funds, meeting community leaders and participating in service projects.
+Through YEP, students will learn decision-making skills, the importance of community needs, conflict resolution, leadership and planning skills, fundraising skills, advocacy, and cultivating relationships.
 This is a meaningful way to give back to the community and #BeTheGood.

 Adult Advisors & Mentors

 Although YEP is a youth-led committee, there are always adults on site.
 Adult Advisors are critical to the programming, learning, and leadership of YEP members.
 Working together, we are building the future of philanthropy.